CarloMicieli/spring-mvc-32-trains/README.markdown

 To import the project in _Eclipse_:

     ./gradlew eclipse

+To import the project in _Intellij IDEA_:

+    ./gradlew idea

 The only requirement is to have the `Java development kit 6`, the `Gradle wrapper` will download all the required packages to build the application.

 To generate the project Javadoc an appropriate Gradle task exists:

-    gradle projectDoc
+    ./gradlew projectDoc

-`Mongo 2.0` must be already installed before it will be possible to run the integration tests successfully.
+`Mongo 2.4` must be already installed before it will be possible to run the integration tests successfully.
 To run the tests suite:

-    gradle check
+    ./gradlew check

 The `app.properties` file is required in order to run the application successfully.
 This file includes the database username and password, and for this reason is not committed to the Git repository.